-ULI Regional Collaboration
+ULI Florida Collaboration

-The committee adopted four recommendations and identified several strategies to implement them.
+In the final report, Building Florida’s Future, The committee adopted four recommendations and identified several strategies to implement them.

-- Recommendation 4: Because regional cooperation must be sustained and improved over time, the state should encourage and support, on an ongoing basis, each region’s efforts to make measurable progress toward its vision and to continue to improve regional cooperation.
+- Because regional cooperation must be sustained and improved over time, the state should encourage and support, on an ongoing basis, each region’s efforts to make measurable progress toward its vision and to continue to improve regional cooperation.